Formula 1 2026

 Under the 2026 regulations, the long straight and heavy braking zones suited the new power units with their enhanced energy recovery.
 As only the second race of the season and the first sprint weekend of 2026, Shanghai was where initial pecking-order assumptions started getting tested against reality.
 Teams with strong electrical deployment had a real advantage through the circuit's stop-start layout.

-What time did the Chinese Grand Prix start?
+What time does Chinese Grand Prix start?

-Where is the Chinese Grand Prix held?
+Where is Chinese Grand Prix being played?